silnrsi/font-charis/documentation/source/v7changes.md

 ## New major release

 Charis version 7 is a major release with many new additions, enhancements, and improvements.
-This is a summary of the most notable changes and what you need to know if you have been using earlier versions. **Please read this carefully to understand the major changes.** For further details on these changes, particularly regarding individual characters, see [Version history](history.md).
+This is a summary of the most notable changes and what you need to know if you have been using earlier versions. **Please read this carefully to understand the major changes.** For further details on these changes, particularly regarding individual characters, see [Version History](history.md).

 ## Family names and structure

 ### Font family names have changed

-Since the changes to both line metrics and spacing are so extensive we have changed the names of the fonts for version 7.
+Since the changes to both line metrics and spacing are so extensive, we have changed the names of the fonts for version 7.

 - *Charis SIL* is now *Charis*